janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 > ANAXIFORMINGES!
 Aurunculeia! <br>
 > Hear me.&nbsp; &nbsp; Cadmus of Golden Prows! <br>

 Now, Pound invokes the name of several mythological figures associated with rebuilding or rebirth.
 "Anaxiforminges" -- literally, "lords of the lyre", or hymns -- refers to Apollo, who helped Poseidon build the walls of Troy by playing on his lyre (Ovid Heroid. xvi.
 180).
-Aurunculeia is a reference to the Roman [Catullus' poem 61](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0006%3Apoem%3D61), a celebratory wedding song addressed to the eponymous bride.
+Aurunculeia is a reference to a celebratory wedding song addressed to the eponymous bride, written by the Roman poet [Catullus' poem 61](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0006%3Apoem%3D61).
 Cadmus is the founder of Thebes; holding a golden dragon at the helms of fifty ships, he also led the Thebans in the Trojan war.

 > The silver mirrors catch the bright stones and flare, <br>
 > Dawn, to our waking, drifts in the green cool light; <br>